Alhasan-Abdellatif/Alhasan-Abdellatif.github.io/README.md

 - 🔭 I’m currently working on [ECO-AI project for CO2 storage in deep geological formations.](https://ai4netzero.github.io/eco-ai/)

-- 🌱 I have very good experience with **Generative Adversarial Networks, Graph Neural Networks, Transformers and CNN-based models (U-Net, ResNets,..)**
+- 🌱 I have very strong experience with **Generative Adversarial Networks, Graph Neural Networks, Transformers and CNN-based models (U-Net, ResNets,..)**

 - 👯 I’m looking to collaborate on **The interface between Deep Learning and problems in Computer Vision, Physics Simulations and Biomedical sciences**